The Timeless One Pot Classic Beef Chili Recipe – make this recipe and master a tried and true favorite for the ages while feeding everyone for days!

 Classic Beef Chili Recipe | Kita Roberts GirlCarnivore.com

-The time and slow cooking of a those big cut of beef is just what it needs to ensure that the meat is flavourful and breaks apart with the slight tug of a fork.
-Stewing, braising, or slow cooking gives the right temperature and time for the beef to break down the collagens so that these less expensive cuts can be savored and are fork tender when you bite into them.
+The time and slow cooking of those big cuts of beef is just what it needs to ensure that the meat is flavorful and breaks apart with the slight tug of a fork.
+Stewing, braising, or slow cooking gives the right temperature and time for the beef to break down the collagens so that these less expensive cuts can be savored and are fork-tender when you bite into them.

-For this Classic Beef Chili Recipe, I grabbed a 3-pound chuck, and got to work cutting it down into smaller pieces and removing any fat that would just be gross if chewed on and let the dried chilis lead the way for a savory meal worth the wait.
+For this Classic Beef Chili Recipe, we grabbed a 3-pound chuck, our homemade beef broth.
+We got to work cutting it down into smaller pieces and removing any fat that would just be unappealing if chewed on and let the dried chilis lead the way for a savory meal worth the wait.

 Classic Beef Chili Recipe | Kita Roberts GirlCarnivore